MIPPL/nephele-org-website/public/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 ---
 title: Hello World Smart Contract for Beginners - Fullstack
-description: Introductory tutorial on writing and deploying a simple smart contract on Ethereum.
+description: Introductory tutorial on writing and deploying a simple smart contract on Nephele.
 author: "nstrike2"
 tags:
   [